 The navy blue yachting jacket wasn’t the only signature jacket worn while boating.
-It was mostly an upper-class look for yachters while young college kids and gentlemen’s sport clubs choose the striped boating jacket instead.
-Also called rowing jackets they were the uniform of many team sports in the UK.
-The look never quite caught on the USA except at some Ivy League colleges.
+It was mostly an upper-class look for yachters, while young college kids and gentlemen’s sport clubs chose the striped boating jacket instead.
+Also called rowing jackets, they were the uniform of many team sports in the UK.
+The look never quite caught on the USA, except at some Ivy League colleges.
 After disappearing for a few decades in the 1930s to the 1950s, the boating blazer came back in the 1960s.
 The mods loved reviving this look for everyday style.

 Casual Striped Shirts

 For your mid-century vintage outfit, you can choose men’s summer clothes that match the decade and your boat, if you wish.
-Lean towards red, white, blue and yellow for nautical colors.
-See more 1930s mens casual clothes, 1940s mens casual clothes and 1950s casual clothes for more outfit ideas.
+Lean towards red, white, blue, and yellow for nautical colors.
+See 1930s men’s casual clothes, 1940s men’s casual clothes, and 1950s casual clothes for more outfit ideas.